edertone/TurboBuilder/README.md

           BuildSetupSchema.xsd
   ```

 - Execute the .turboBuilder/Builder.xml ant script with your favourite IDE or command line as part of your project build process.
 There are two ant targets that can be executed: 'build' and 'clean'.
-The first one builds the project to the /target folder, and the second one performs the built files cleanup (basically deletes the target).
-If everything works as expected, the builder will read the parameters from TurboBuilder.xml setup and perform all of the specified operations.
+The first one builds the project and creates a target folder which contains the results of the build process.
+The second target cleans the built files (basically deletes the target).
+All the build process is configured via the TurboBuilder.xml setup values.

+### Setup the build

+As said before, there are two setup files that control what is done when the project is built:
+- [TurboBuilder.xml](TurboBuilder-Ant/TurboBuilder.xml) : The file that contains the main builder setup parameters.
+- [TurboBuilder-OneTime.properties](TurboBuilder-Ant/TurboBuilder-OneTime.properties): A file that contains parameters for operations that will be executed only a single time.
+After each build, the values on this file are reset to their defaults.

 ### Update an existing project

-You can easily update TurboBuilder on a project that is already using it by executing the provided .turboBuilder/Update.xml ant script file.
-Simply run the script and it will launch it's default task that will download the latest versions of the files to your project folder.
+You can easily update TurboBuilder on a project that is already using it by setting to true the Update.builder flag that is found on the TurboBuilder-OneTime.properties file.
+It will take care of downloading the latest versions of the files to your project folder.

 ### Dependencies